BravoLT/pi-camp-buttons/button6/README.md

-# Button Exercise 5
+# Button Exercise 6

 ### Objective

-1. toggle light 1 when button 1 is pressed
+* 3 lights are controlled by 3 buttons
-2. toggle light 2 when button 2 is pressed
+* the button that controls each light is random
-3. toggle light 3 when button 3 is pressed
+* press the buttons in the correct sequence to win the game

 ### New Tools